playgameservices/cpp-ios-basic-samples/samples-ios/TrivialQuest2Native/README.md

 After you have configured the game on the Play Console, follow these steps:

-4. In a terminal window, change directories to this directory and add the cocoapod project to the workspace.
+1. In a terminal window, change directories to this directory and add the cocoapod project to the workspace.
 To do this run `pod update`.
-5. Open the TrivialQuest2 workspace: `open TrivialQuest2.xcworkspace`.
+2. Open the TrivialQuest2 workspace: `open TrivialQuest2.xcworkspace`.
-6. Open project settings.
+3. Open project settings.
 Select the "TrivialQuest2" target and, on the "Summary" tab, change the Bundle Identifier to what you entered in the Play Console.
-7. Click the "Info" tab and go down to the bottom where you see "URL Types".
+4. Click the "Info" tab and go down to the bottom where you see "URL Types".
   You need to add 2 URL types.
-In one URL type, the Identifier needs to be a unique string such as com.google.ReverseClientId.
+In one URL type, the Identifier needs to be the unique string `com.google.ReverseClientId`.
 Specify your client ID in reversed order in the URL Schemas field.
-For example, if your client ID for iOS is YOUR_CLIENT_ID_CODE.apps.googleusercontent.com, then specify com.googleusercontent.apps.YOUR_CLIENT_ID in the URL Schemas field.
+For example, if your client ID for iOS is `YOUR_CLIENT_ID.apps.googleusercontent.com`, then specify `com.googleusercontent.apps.YOUR_CLIENT_ID` in the URL Schemas field.
-  In the other URL type, specify a unique string in the Identifier field, such as "BundleId".
+  In the other URL type, specify a unique string in the Identifier field, `com.google.BundleId`.
 Specify your app's bundle identifier in the URL Schemas field.
-8. Return to the Play Console, and in your game configuration, select Events.
+5. Return to the Play Console, and in your game configuration, select Events.
   At the bottom of the list, click "Get Resources" and select Objective-C.
   Copy the definitions to the clipboard.
 Then back in XCode, open the file Constants.h and paste the resource definitions.